What Cancer Survivors Want People To Know

 Some people think that my having cancer was a result of my not living on rabbit food all the time or not taking some herbal remedy.
 I feel like they are blaming me for having cancer because of my eating habits.
 As if I did not have enough guilt and self-blame over getting this loathsome disease.
 I do not need this kind of stress while I am fighting for my life.

-The truth is that there are many factors that lead to cancer, most of which are totally out of my control.
-There is genetics, environmental pollutants (remember the movie Erin Brokovitch), and other things that are still a mystery to researchers.
+The truth is that many factors lead to cancer, most of which are totally out of my control.
+Some are genetics, environmental pollutants (remember the movie Erin Brokovitch), and other things that are still a mystery to researchers.
 It is not my fault that I have had cancer.

 Doctors are the good guys